How to Apply

 Assessment Centre Advice

-Our Assessment Centres are tailored to the programme that you are applying to.
-So whilst each will be different, the aim of the Assessment Centres is the same.
-It is a two-way process and is as much about you deciding if your chosen programme is right for you, as it is us deciding if you’re right for our business.
+The Assessment Centre is the final stage for all of our programmes, and will be held in our European Corporate Head Office in Watford.
+It will be tailored to the programme that you’ve applied to.
+So, while the exercises will be different, the aim of the Assessment Centres is the same: It’s a two-way process that is as much about you deciding if your chosen programme is right for you, as it is us deciding if you’re right for our business.

-In most cases we’ll aim to get back to you within one week of your attendance at an Assessment Centre.
-We will provide full verbal feedback on your performance, whether you are successful or not.
+In most cases we’ll aim to get back to you within one week of attending an Assessment Centre.
+This will always be over the phone where you will have the opportunity to hear full feedback about your performance across all exercises.
 Please note that any job offers that we make at this stage will be subject to you being legally entitled to work in the UK at all times during your employment.

 Helpful Tips for Preparing

 - Most University Career Services run practice interview sessions, which are a great way to rehearse and receive vital feedback and advice in a supportive environment which will help you build your confidence.
 Remind yourself of your research TJX / TJX Europe and on the programme.
 In the interview we’ll want to know about your skills and interests.
 Be ready to talk about yourself in a wider context.
 Try to think of a range of different examples rather than referring to the same example for each question.

 - Think about what you still want to know about us and the programme and have some questions prepared.
 This also helps demonstrate your enthusiasm for the programme